markbahnman/cmpt-106-proposal/project-proposal.md

 Aashkaran Dhillon
 Tina
 Lucas
 Frances Lung
-Willian
+William Ong
-Joul
+Joel Zhang

 PyRun:
-We're going to make a 2D game using Python 2.7 along with Pygame.
-Pygame is a free collection of modules for the Python langauge that gives the developer a set of tools to more easily create games and visual applications in Python.
-PyRun is going to be a 2D running game where a character has to run through a level/map without dieing.
-The screen will have different level theme based dangers on the left of the screen that will be moving to the right at various speeds.
-The player has to advance through the level fast enough to outrun the deathly threats.
-The game will feature multiple levels varying in dificulty and visual environments/textures.
+Group Alpha is making a 2D game using Python 2.7 along with Pygame.
+Pygame is a free collection of modules for the Python language that gives the developer a set of tools for creating games and visual applications in Python.
+PyRun is a 2D running game where the player has to run through a level/map without dying.
+The left of the screen will have different themed dangers based on the level and it will be moving towards the right at various speeds.
+The player has to advance through the level fast enough to outrun this oncoming threat.
+The game will feature multiple levels varying in difficulty and visuals.
-The game might have enemies and other bonus features like better animations.
-However, because we will be learning Python and Pygame for a good amount of time, we might not get the time for that.
+If time permits, enemies will be added alongside better animation.

 Criteria:
 1. Learn enough about Python and Pygame modules to design our game.